 #3 Power Zone Max Ride

-Apart from low-intensity rides, peloton also has several high-intensity sessions that complement the triathlon 80/20 rule.
+Apart from low-intensity rides, the peloton also has several high-intensity sessions that complement the triathlon 80/20 rule.
 Power zone max ride is all about training at the highest effort level, usually by gradually increasing the power output to reach zones 6 and 7.

 Why power zone max ride is good for triathlon training?
 Overall, the peloton power zone max ride is effective for triathlon training because it allows training above the lactate threshold.
 Those sessions are designed to improve VO2max, power, and speed.
 They also mimic the race pace intensity.